-Treating Hallucinations and Delusions
+Treating hallucinations and delusions

 In PD, there is a need to balance the treatment of motor symptoms while addressing non-motor symptoms like hallucinations and delusions.
-Prior to the recent U.S. Food and Drug Administration (FDA) approval of an novel antipsychotic drug for the treatment of PD, clinicians had very few tools to treat the associated hallucinations and delusions.
+Prior to the recent U.S. Food and Drug Administration (FDA) approval of a novel antipsychotic drug for the treatment of PD, clinicians had very few tools to treat the associated hallucinations and delusions.

 First, providers often try to adjust or reduce Parkinson’s medications.
 According to the Parkinson’s Foundation, there is some evidence that medications can contribute to the onset of symptoms.
 Trying an atypical antipsychotic “off-label” is another approach.

 While these medications may help with psychosis in certain patients, they are also associated with side effects such as worsening of motor symptoms, sedation, constipation, and falls, which are particularly problematic in an older patient population, according to research published in Brain and Behavior.
 Reassurance and cognitive behavioral therapy are helpful in selected patients.